GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have met bright students in computer science who have never seen the source code of a large program.
-They may be good at writing small programs, but they can't begin to learn the different skills of writing large ones if they can't see how others have done it.
+> ### Program designers have a tendency to think of the users as idiots who need to be controlled.
+They should rather think of their program as a servant, whose master, the user, should be able to control it.
 >
-> ~ *Richard Stallman*
+> ~ *John McCarthy (computer scientist)*

 ---
 ## 🏎 Quick Facts